minghui1994/kubernetes-ai-incident-summarizer/README.md

 * Microsoft Teams is the only notification target.
 * Resolved alerts do not yet produce a dedicated recovery message.
 * The current deployment configuration is designed for Minikube.
-* Alert processing state is not persisted.
-Alert-processing history and delivery status are not stored in a persistent database, so processing records are lost when the service starts.
+* Alert-processing history and delivery status are not stored in a persistent database.
+The service there fore does not retain records of previously processed alerts, generated summaries, or deliveries outcomes.
-  * Application does not keep a database or persistent record containing things such as
   * which alert fingerprints were processed
   * when they were processed
   * whether Ollama succeeded
   * whether the Teams message was delivered
   * what summary was generated
-    * how many processing attempted occurred
+  * how many processing attempts occurred
-* Duplicate Alertmanager deliveries are not deduplicated and can send the same alert more than once.
-May be due to
+* Repeated Alertmanager notifications are not deduplicated.
+The same alert may therefore be processed multiple times and generate duplicate Microsoft Teams messages.
+This may occur when:
   * alert remains firing and Alertmanager sends another notification after its repeat interval
-  * Alertmanager retries because due to webhook timed out or returned an error
+  * Alertmanager retries because the webhook timed out or returned an error.
   * the service completed the work but Alertmanager did not receive the successful response
-  * the same alert appears again
+  * the same alert appears again in another grouped notification
 * The service currently targets CrashLoopBackOff and container-restart scenarios.

-## Future plans and improvements
+### Future plans and improvements

-* Select the affected container in multi-containers pod.
+* Select the affected container in multi-container pod.
 * Generate dedicated resolved-alert messages.
 * Deduplicate alerts using Alertmanager fingerprints.
 * Process incidents asynchronously using a worker queue.